Flea Markets in Los Angeles

 More information: Read here our full review of GCC Swap Meet

-Situated on the Pasadena City College campus, the PCC flea market attracts customers from all over Los Angeles.
-It takes place on the first Sunday of every month, and entry is absolutely free.
+Located on the Pasadena City College campus, the PCC flea market attracts visitors from across Los Angeles.
+Held on the first Sunday of every month, entry is free of charge.

-With more than 400 vendors, customers are guaranteed to find something to tickle their fancy.
-An entire section is dedicated to vinyl records, keeping die-hard music fans pleased.
-Rummage through old-fashioned toys, Victorian odd ends, shabby chic furniture, and kitsch 50’s style accessories.
+With over 400 vendors, customers are sure to find something that takes their fancy.
+There is even a whole section dedicated to vinyl records to keep die-hard music fans happy.
+You can rummage through old-fashioned toys, Victorian oddments, shabby-chic furniture and kitsch 1950s-style accessories.

-It’s common knowledge that with most flea markets, sellers will often pack up early.
-However, at the PCC flea market pretty much all of the sellers stay put until 3 pm, in fact, some will stay even longer.
-Shoppers never feel rushed or stressed, PCC flea market boasts a very calm and relaxed shopping atmosphere.
+It’s common knowledge that sellers at most flea markets often pack up early.
+However, at the PCC Flea Market, almost all of the sellers stay until 3 pm — some even stay longer.
+Shoppers never feel rushed or stressed; the PCC flea market boasts a calm and relaxed shopping atmosphere.

 Where: CC-105, 1570 E. Colorado Blvd.
 Pasadena, 91106, CA USA